 The Complainant owns a good-sized portfolio of trademarks including the wording "ArcelorMittal", among which two Benelux registrations dating back to 2007.
-It also owns a multitude of related domain names (according to the Complainant), like <arcelormittal.com> since January 27, 2006.
+It also owns a multitude of related domain names (according to the Complainant), like <arcelormittal.com> since January 27, 2006, and <arcelormittal.com.br> since June 26, 2006.

-The disputed domain name was registered on November 2, 2020 by the Respondent.
+The disputed domain name <arcemittalvendas.com> was registered on January 3, 2024 by the Respondent.